 At New York Ophthalmology, we offer eye care to everyone.
 We have 5 locations to serve patients in NYC, in Queens, Brooklyn, the Bronx, and Manhattan.
 Our eye doctors and ophthalmologists in New York are available to provide high-quality eye care for people throughout New York.
-With a team of ophthalmologists and optometrists to perform eye exams, provide glaucoma care, retina care, allergy eye care, and pediatric eye care, we are here to provide for all of your eye care needs.
+With a team of ophthalmologists and optometrists to perform eye exams, and provide glaucoma care, retina care, allergy eye care, and pediatric eye care, we are here to provide for all of your eye care needs.

 According to the CDC’s Vision Health Initiative, approximately 93 million adults in the US are at a high risk of vision loss, but only half of them have sought eye care in the past 12 months.
 With an increase in chronic diseases like glaucoma and cataracts, dry eyes, and rising cases of diabetes, we at New York Ophthalmology realize the importance of eye care in our community.